The Basics of Privacy Impact Assessments: A Complete Guide

 What Is the Purpose of a Privacy Impact Assessment

-The primary purpose of a Privacy Impact Assessment is to prevent privacy problems before they happen.
+The primary purpose of a PIA is to prevent privacy problems before they happen.

 A data privacy impact assessment focuses specifically on the risks associated with personal information, including sensitive data such as health information, financial data, and identifiers.